VitalikN/tweets/README.md

 ---

+[Tweets](https://vitalikn.github.io/tweets) -  small SPA (single page application) project.
+It presents a simple connection to the [mocapi.io](https://mockapi.io/projects) server to display a list of "fake tweets" users, perform some simple operations, and navigate the page.

+- change the number of tweets and read/write them from/to the server;
-[Tweets](https://vitalikn.github.io/tweets) - web pages to save in memory followers.
-Adaptive design covers two screen types with the following
+- adaptive design covers two screen types with the following
 breakpoints: 420px, 860px
+- navigation between pages
+- implement server-based pagination to limit user downloads;

 ### How to run project locally